wrcsubers/Arduino_BabyMonitor/README.md

 ![Image of BabyMonitor Transmitter](https://github.com/wrcsubers/Arduino_BabyMonitor/blob/main/_Images/Arduino_BabyMonitor_Transmitter.png)

 The transmitter hardware consists of a NodeMCU with a microphone and amplifier circuit.
 The output of this circuit is fed into the ADC of the NodeMCU.
-Sound level is determined by sampling the input repeatedly, then measuring the difference between the largest and smallest values.
-This is called the Mic Delta.
+Sound level is determined by sampling the input repeatedly, then calculating the difference between the largest and smallest values.
+This is called the Mic Delta value.
 During low levels of noise, the Mic Delta value is small, which then increases with the loudness of the sound being measured.
 I found this to be the most reliable/accurate way of determining sound levels near the microphone.

 * 1/2 Size Breadboard with:
   * Amica NodeMCU v1.0